shubhamevontech/mern-moment/README.md

 # Memories
+Using React, Node.js, Express & MongoDB

 ## Introduction
-Using React, Node.js, Express & MongoDB
+this project is developed on mern technology where you can share your beautiful moment of life and make them public